Global Keys

 - Structure hierarchical relationships in keys (e.g.,

-) - Group related tasks using common key prefixes (e.g.,
+store-123-order-456) - Group related tasks using common key prefixes (e.g.,